FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 Familiarity with the MLRsearch specification is not required here, so this chapter can act as an introduction.
-For example, this chapter starts talking about the tightest lower bounds before it is ready to talk about the relevant lower bound from the specification.
+For example, this chapter starts talking about the tightest lower bounds before it is ready to talk about the relevant lower bound from the MLRsearch specification.

 ## MLRsearch Versions